 Some of the top smart kitchen appliances and devices of the year include smart displays connected to voice assistants and appliances that you can control remotely.

 Things like this are great, somewhat low-cost solutions to kitchen optimization and can even help you become a better cook by providing you with step-by-step recipe instructions!

 Designing a kitchen requires a lot of planning and attention-to-detail.
 It’s also a process that you’ll want to undergo with careful consideration.

-If you know that you’re going to also want to redo your living space that’s connected to your kitchen, then you’ll need to ensure the design themes don’t clash.
+If you know that you’re going also to want to redo your living space that’s connected to your kitchen, then you’ll need to ensure the design themes don’t clash.